-To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year and is always available on our system Provision Map.
+To ensure behaviour is continually monitored and the right support is in place, information related to pupil behaviour issues may be transferred to relevant staff at the start of the term or year.

 A pupil is offered a re-integration meeting following a suspension to help them re-familiarise themselves with agreed routines and rules.